hutchybop/FPLGaffer/readme.md

 - Fetches the top FPL players in each position and prints it in an easy-to-read table view.

 ✅ **AI Wildcard Recommendations (Optional)**
-- Uses **Groq’s Qwen3-32B** model to provide intelligent Wildcard advice, within FPL total player and price limits.
+- Uses **Groq’s AI** model to provide intelligent Wildcard advice, within FPL total player and price limits.

 ✅ **Wildcard report text file creatation**
 - As well as printing to the terminal, a Wildcard report is created in the current directory.
 (See included Example_Wildcard_report.txt)